8 person tents are a really good size for family camping trips. They are a really nice balance of space and weight.

 It is the ultimate weather-resistant tent.
 During rainfall, waterproof floors, zipper protection, wind-strong frame, and protected seams work hand-in-hand to keep the water out and the inside dry.

-The Browning Big Horn is considered by many to be the best 8 person tent.
-It features a free-standing design with dimensions of 180 by 120 inches and a peak height of 87 inches.
-It's a bit heavy, weighing approximately 30 pounds, and utilizes 185T polyester material.
+The Browning Big Horn is considered by many to be the best 8 person tent for family camping.
+It features a free-standing design with dimensions of 180 by 120 inches (150 sq feet of floor space) and a peak height of 87 inches.
+It’s a bit heavy, weighing approximately 30 pounds, and utilizes 185T polyester material.
 The rainfly and oxford floor are also made out of 185T and 150D polyester material, respectively.

 As the name suggests, the three-season Browning Big Horn is only available in brown.
 The tent’s spacious two rooms make it big enough to provide comfort for large groups of campers and the whole family.
 Also included are guy lines, steel stakes, and mesh storage pockets for the interior.
 The Browning Big Horn 8 person cabin tent is currently priced at 329 dollars.